DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 ## Exploiting the Vulnerability

 The vulnerability is in the `image` variable which allows attacker can read any file (Path Traversal) by providing the `:img` parameter.
-However, the `../`, used for changing the directory, is replaced with empty string, so we need to bypass this filter by using `....//` so which will be converted to `../` by `gsub` method.
+However, the `../`, used for changing the directory, is replaced with empty string, so we need to bypass this filter by using `....//` which will be converted to `../` by `gsub` method.

 ## Building the payload